Skip to article frontmatterSkip to article content

 from getpass import getpass

-DESP_USERNAME = input("Please input your DESP username or email: ")
+DESP_USERNAME = input("Please input your DESP username: ")

 DESP_PASSWORD = getpass("Please input your DESP password: ")